StanleyTYLau/chatty_app/README.md

 1. Fork this repository, then clone your fork of this repository.
 2. Install dependencies using the `npm install` command.
-3. Navigate to the chatty_server folder and start the WEB SERVER using the `npm start` command.
+3. Start the CLIENT and SERVER using the `npm run local` command.
-4. Navigate to the root folder and start the CLIENT using the `npm start` command.
 The app will be served at <http://localhost:3000/>.
-5. Go to <http://localhost:3000/> in your browser.
+4. Go to <http://localhost:3000/> in your browser.

 ## Dependencies